Xiaoming94/WebTool/README.md

 ------
 To develop:
 1. Fork and clone.

 2. Generate a secret

 3. `$ rails s`

 4. do whatever you want.

 To deploy:
-Deploying this as you do with every other rails app is enough.
+Deploying this as you do with every other rails app is enough. i.e. with Phusion passenger + Apache/Nging